Chart Color Schemes

 Hurstville Grove shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-The area's educational profile is notable regionally, with university qualification rates at 39.8% among residents aged 15+, exceeding the Australian average of 30.4% and the NSW rate of 32.2%.
+The area's educational profile is notable regionally, with university qualification rates at 39.8% for residents aged 15+, exceeding the Australian average of 30.4% and the NSW rate of 32.2%.
 Bachelor degrees are most prevalent at 28.8%, followed by postgraduate qualifications (8.9%) and graduate diplomas (2.1%).
 Vocational credentials are also prominent, with 27.6% of residents aged 15+ holding such qualifications – advanced diplomas account for 11.5% and certificates for 16.1%.

 Frequently Asked Questions - Education